ibm-cloud-docs/openshift/openshift_storage_ocs_prep.md

     ```
     {: pre}

 5. Review the command output for available disks.
 You can use only unmounted disks for OCS deployments, such as `sdc` disks in the following example.
-Note that the initial storage capacity of your OCS deployment is equal to the size of the disk that you specify as the `osd-device-path`.
+Note the initial storage capacity of your OCS deployment is equal to the size of the disk that you specify as the `osd-device-path`.
 In this example, the `sdc` disk is unmounted and has two availabe partitions: `sdc1` and `sdc2`.
     ```sh
     NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT sda      8:0    0   931G  0 disk